 Path MTU Discovery is a method for maximizing the use of available bandwidth in the network between the endpoints of a TCP connection.

-3 Minimize round trips between the VXML Server and the ICM script to establishing two new TCP connections and HTTP retrieval of several VoiceXML documents, including the VXML Server root document.
+3 Minimize round trips between the VXML Server and the ICM script

 When control is passed from a running VXML Server application back to the ICM script, you incurr a significant WAN delay.